Nooruddeen Durkee: Biography

 Abdullah Nooruddeen Durkee was born Stephen Durkee in 1938 in Warwick, New York.
-He grew up with his grandmother, a devout Catholic and herbalist, in Greenwood Lake, New York.
-During his childhood, he periodically visited New York City, where his mother taught school, his father was in hotel business, and his grandfather worked as a ship chandler and cargo consolidator for the North Atlantic convoys.
+He grew up with his grandmother, a devout Catholic, and herbalist, in Greenwood Lake, New York.
+During his childhood, he periodically visited New York City, where his mother taught school, his father was in the hotel business, and his grandfather worked as a ship chandler and cargo consolidator for the North Atlantic convoys.

-From 1944 to 1952, he was a student at Corpus Christi, a Roman Catholic Grade School in New York City with a broad interfaith exposure, after which he studied at religious and secular high schools in New York.
+From 1944 to 1952, he was a student at Corpus Christi, a Catholic grade school in New York City with broad interfaith exposure, after which he studied at religious and secular high schools in New York.

 From 1957 to 1960 he studied with Robert Lowe, Professor of the Fine and Applied Arts in the Teachers’ College, at Columbia University.

 From 1960 to 1966 he worked as an artist and creator of environments in New York City and San Francisco.
 His paintings are now in various private collections as well as the Guggenheim and the Museum of Modern Art, New York City.
-Durkee founded USCO along with Gerd Stern and Michael Callahan and created the first multimedia lightshows.
-He began lengthy correspondence with Meher Baba.
+Durkee founded USCO along with Gerd Stern and Michael Callahan and created the first multimedia light shows.
+He began a lengthy correspondence with Meher Baba.
 He traveled and exhibited at universities and museums throughout the northeast and had a large exhibition at the Tibetan Museum in New York City.
 Articles on his work appeared in various publications such as ArtNews and Life Magazine.

 From 1967 to 1970, he initiated the Lama Foundation in New Mexico, which was one of the first centers in North America for Spiritual Realization and Interfaith Studies.
 During this time he served as Coordinator and Director of Programs and established contact with teachers of many traditions, including Kalu Rinpoche and Zalman Schachter-Shalomi.
 His first exposure to nominal Sufism was through the writings of Hazrat Inayat Khan and in-person interactions with Murshid Samuel Lewis and Pir Vilayat Inayat Khan.
 Durkee organized, edited, and produced Ram Dass' book Be Here Now, an international best-seller.

 In 1970 and 1971, he coordinated the International Work Camps in the Alps conducted by Pir Vilayat Khan.
 He also traveled in the desert regions of North America and embarked on excursions to the Indian Subcontinent and Middle East, where he first came into contact with Muslims.
 He edited Pir Vilayat's book Towards the One.